Snyder Academic Center

 Commuters can also purchase meal plans or meal blocks.

 Yes, freshman students are allowed to bring their cars to campus.
-The parking pass cost $75 for the 2023-24 academic year.
+An annual parking pass cost $75.

 Indiana Tech has multiple locations for students, including: